RangerRick/git-cookbook/src/breakfast/sourdough-cinnamon-buns.md

 Turn the mixer up one speed and knead the dough until it’s smooth and supple though still somewhat soft and tacky, about 2 to 3 minutes.

 Cover the dough and let it rest in a warm (75°F) place for 4 hours.
-To develop strength in the dough, stretch and fold it in the bowl three to four times during the rest.
+**To develop strength in the dough, stretch and fold it in the bowl three to four times during the rest.**
-You can be fairly flexible in your timing of these.
+You can be fairly flexible in your timing of these, _but I cannot stress to you how important this is, otherwise you will get flat buns_.
 One stretch and fold per hour is ideal.
 The goal is to end up with a strong dough with good elasticity.